How Coronavirus can impact your addiction if you are still using

 For people already struggling with drug and alcohol addiction, the warnings regarding Coronavirus are a license to isolate and double down on drug use.
 Isolation and disconnection from other people are the lifeblood of addiction.

 If someone in your family is struggling and you have been considering getting them help, now may be the time to act.
 Don’t forget, trauma is the cause of addiction.
-People who are struggling were led to their addictions by trying to alleviate uncomfortable feelings, so keep an eye on your loved ones and consider encouraging them to take this time to get the help they need.
+People who are struggling were led to their addictions by trying to alleviate uncomfortable feelings, so keep an eye on your loved ones and consider encouraging them to take this time to get the help they need and be aware of how Coronavirus can impact your addiction.